halfbakedbread/pript/README.md

 Pript is a function that prints values to a stream, or to sys.stdout in the style of a receipt.
 It is based on the Python 3 `print()` built-in function.

-It's meant to be a development aid by allowing you to  print data in a format that is more readable.
+This package is meant to be a development aid by allowing you to print data in a format that is more readable.
 Keep in mind this function is only meant to be used in development.
 You should always consider using a package like `logging` for production.

 ### How different it is from `print()`?